Ganon's Castle Walkthrough

 Silver Rupee in Ocarina of Time

-Collect the 5 Silver Rupees in the room while avoiding the blades moving left and right.
-Collecting all 5 will open the door ahead.
-All Rupees are in plain sight.
+Collect all 5 Silver Rupees while avoiding the blades moving left and right.
+All Rupees are in plain sight, and collecting them will open the door ahead.

 Defeat the Beamos in the Center First

-There is a Beamos in the center of the room, so defeat it with a bomb first to safely collect the Rupees.
+A Beamos is in the center of the room, so destroy it with a bomb first to safely collect the Silver Rupees.

 Move a Statue to Block the Blade's Movement

 The statues in the room can be moved.
-Placing a statue to block the path of a blade will stop its movement, allowing you to safely collect the Rupees.
+Place them in the blades' path to stop their movement, then safely collect the Rupees.

 Use the Longshot to Get the Rupee